-This is a gluten-free chocolate cake that uses ground nuts instead of flour.
+This Flourless Chocolate Cake with Apricot Filling is made with finely ground nuts instead of flour.
+It’s a rich and delicious cake for everyone; and a real treat for those who are gluten free.
+It is also perfect for Passover.
 I usually don’t like preserves with cake but, in this case, I made an exception.
 The apricot preserves add just the right amount of moisture and sweetness that this recipe needs.
-As an added bonus, you can make this cake at least two days in advance and keep it in the fridge until serving time!
+As an added bonus, you can make this Flourless Chocolate Cake at least two days in advance and keep it in the fridge until serving time!
 I’ve also frozen it and defrosted it the afternoon before the evening I was going to serve it.
 Anyway you do it, this cake is a hit!

 Prep time: 30 minutes